Brentford branch line

-The Brentford branch line, also known as the Brentford Dock Line, is a freight-only branch railway line in west London, England.
+The Brentford branch line, also known as the Brentford Dock Line, is a freight-only branch railway line in Greater London, England.
 The route, which opened in 1859, was backed by the Great Western Railway and built by the Great Western & Brentford Railway Company.
 It ran 4 mi from Southall to Brentford Dock.
 In 1964, the line to the wharves was closed.
 The branch now runs from the Great Western Main Line to a goods yard and waste transfer station in Brentford.

 History

 Early years

 The line was proposed by the Great Western Railway (GWR) during the 1840s, as a means of reaching the inner London docks via the River Thames.
-Brentford was chosen as the most suitable location for the terminus of the line, being the point where the Great Western Main Line is nearest to the Thames, and also the point where the Grand Junction Canal meets the river.
+Brentford was chosen as the most suitable location, being the point where the Great Western Main Line (GWML) is nearest to the Thames, and also the terminus of the Grand Junction Canal.